-Although there are packages based on the number of enrollments or courses, most companies prefer to opt for an annual or monthly license fee, which varies between $180 and $1200 monthly, depending on the size of your organization.
+Although there are packages based on the number of enrollments or courses, most companies prefer to opt for an annual license fee, starting at $2000 per year, depending on the size of your organization.

 Didacte, for example, does not require any implementation, so there is no extra fee!